 Every effort of my best thinking only reinforces their narrative.

-I can go through and list my accomplishments in my relationships with C. There is actually a significant list of constructive, positive and meaningful contributions I made to our relationship as a fully vested partner.
-When not shame lashing myself, I was physically, emotionally, intellectually, spiritually, sexually and personally invested in the success of my relationship with C.
+I can go through and list my accomplishments in my relationships with Painter.
+There is actually a significant list of constructive, positive and meaningful contributions I made to our relationship as a fully vested partner.
+When not shame lashing myself, I was physically, emotionally, intellectually, spiritually, sexually and personally invested in the success of my relationship with her.

 However, none of those behaviors matter: a great fireman doesn’t get credit for his valor if he is the one starting the fire.